 “Membership offers you an awesome opportunity to network with other small business owners, and will help you build recognition as a local expert in your field,” Rae said.

-John Swanciger, CEO of Manta, agreed, and noted that getting involved in this type of organization can help you seek our partnerships with complementary businesses near you.
+John Swanciger, CEO of Manta, agreed, noting that getting involved in this type of organization can help you seek out partnerships with complementary businesses near you.

 6. Attend a National Small Business Week event.

-Each event will either be live-streamed from the SBA website, or can we watched on Facebook Live on the SBA Facebook page, so even if you're not in the area, you can still tune in and benefit from the expert insights.
+Each event will either be livestreamed from the SBA website or can be watched on Facebook Live on the SBA Facebook page, so even if you’re not in the area, you can still tune in and benefit from the expert insights.
 Visit the below links for scheduling and attendance information: